Does Everyone Go to Heaven?

 The Heresy of Christian Universalism

 .What we need to understand is that our God is a God of love and mercy.
 However, He is also a righteous and Holy God who must punish sin.
-We cannot overemphasize the love of God to the point that we underemphasize His wrath against those who rebel against His rule of them (Romans 1:18,19).
+We cannot overemphasize the love of God to the point that we underemphasize His wrath against those who rebel against His rule of them (Romans 1:18,19)

 I. Man's Sinfulness and God's Wrath

-And Romans 3:23 is quite clear that " all have sinned and fall short of the glory of God."
+Chapter 3 verse 23 emphasizes that " all have sinned and fall short of the glory of God."

 The Lord's anger against the rebellion of mankind makes His love and grace all the more remarkable.
 Romans 5:8 tells us that "God demonstrated His love toward us, in that while we were yet sinners Christ died for us."
 God's anger against sin is great.
 However, His love and mercy are greater still.

 II.
-God's Wrath Remains on the Unbelievers
+God's Wrath Remains on the Unbeliever

 Sadly, the consequences of not accepting the Son are grave indeed.
 It means that you are still subject to the wages of sin, which is death (Romans 6:23).
 This death is both physical and spiritual.
-A man without Christ is dead in treapasses and sins (Ephesians 2:1), and separated from a holy God.
+A man without Christ is dead in trespasses and sins (Ephesians 2:1) and separated from a holy God for eternity

 III.
 The Reality of Eternal Punishment

 There is absolutely no place in Scripture that allows for a second chance after death.
 Man's fate seems to be sealed.
+The writer of Hebrews says: "And as it is appointed unto men once to die but after this the judgment" (Hebrews 9:27).
 And there is no evidence that man will repent of his rebellion after death.
 As C.S.
 Lewis once said:

 "All that are in hell choose it.
 Without that self-choice there could be no hell.
 No soul that seriously and constantly desires joy will ever miss it.
 Those who seek find.
 To those who knock it is opened."

 And what does our Lord Jesus say about Hell?
 He believed that it is real and that it is eternal.
-For instance Christ taught:
+For instance, Christ taught: